C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

  ```

-To talk back to the bridge, you can add this configuration:
+We can also send commands to the bridge to perform actions.
+To enable this, you can add this configuration:

  ```yaml
 #---------------------------------------------------------